 Considering helping your teenager, college student, or young graduate establish a credit rating?

-Maybe they’re fresh out of school and have no real job history yet.
-As a parent what can you do to help your teenager or young adult build their credit?
+Maybe they’re fresh out of school and don’t have any real job history yet.
+As a parent, what can you do to help your teenager or young adult build their credit?
 And should you?
-Is it even a good idea, and if so what are some better strategies?
+Is it even a good idea?
+If so, what are some better strategies?

 Oh, to be Young!

-People in our western society are doing things younger and younger than before, to the chagrin of many.
-Credit cards – a subject often hotly debated and regarded as important but dangerous by some and just plain dangerous by others – are one of those parts of life our kids are exposed to at younger ages.
+People in our Western society are doing things younger and younger, much to the chagrin of many.
+Credit cards—often a hotly debated subject, regarded as both important and dangerous by some, and just plain dangerous by others—are one of those aspects of life our kids are exposed to at younger ages.

-Twenty-five years ago it was already common for college students to be presented with come-ons by the credit industry.
-Many college students back them would get started by being added to a new card opened by a parent, and the fact that the account was shared with a parent served to make the youth careful and conscientious about its use.
-Additionally credit card companies realized what a good risk pre-professionals in college were and made obtaining credit fairly easy.
+Twenty-five years ago, it was already common for college students to be approached by the credit industry.
+Many students back then would get started by being added to a new card opened by a parent, and the fact that the account was shared with a parent helped the youth stay careful and conscientious about its use.
+Additionally, credit card companies realized what a good risk pre-professionals in college were and made obtaining credit relatively easy.

-Today it is still easy to find a variety of college-age offers o cards, often with University mascots or other young-adult attractive imagery on them and offering incentives and perks upon which the younger age group is likely to bite, such as credits on Zappos.com or certain restaurants.
+Today, it is still easy to find a variety of college-age offers, often featuring university mascots or other young-adult-appealing imagery, offering incentives and perks that attract the younger demographic—such as credits on Zappos.com or certain restaurant discounts.

-They are now more tech-enabled for the electrate (literate with electronic media) public they serve, offering interactive online management tools and text and email alerts.
-These features promote use of the cards while at the same time raise the probability of proper use by students.
+These cards are now more tech-enabled for the “electrate” (literate with electronic media) public they serve, offering interactive online management tools and text and email alerts.
+These features promote card use while also raising the probability of proper use by students.

 Prepaid & Secured Credit

-Prepaid money-cards that are VISA and MasterCard or American Express enabled and intended for the age group between thirteen and twenty-five are now readily available.
-As they are pre-paid the child may not be introduced to actual credit, per say.
-The real benefit is a parent’s ability to get money to their child almost instantly and from anywhere.
+Prepaid money cards from VISA, MasterCard, and American Express—intended for individuals between the ages of thirteen and twenty-five—are now widely available.
+Since these are prepaid cards, the child may not actually be introduced to credit per se.
+The real benefit lies in a parent’s ability to transfer money to their child almost instantly, from anywhere.

-Parents often have quasi-total control of the prepaid teen cards and how they’re used.
-They can not only monitor use online and by email and text, but they can often actually lock and unlock the cards by sending a text message and a code.
-They can set spending limits and receive purchase alerts.
+Parents often have nearly total control over prepaid teen cards and how they’re used.
+They can not only monitor usage online, via email, or text, but they can also lock and unlock the cards by sending a text message with a code.
+Spending limits can be set, and purchase alerts can be received.

 But how young is too young?

-The young teen’s use of electronic payment methods – while an unavoidable part of the new age – could be a positive or negative thing, depending on several factors.
-Will they become responsible by the early use of a VISA card, conscious of keeping it safe and secure and keeping track of purchases, or will they become fluent with the idea of logo-card spending, detached from the consequences of parting with cash?
+The young teen’s use of electronic payment methods—while an unavoidable part of the new age—could be either a positive or negative experience, depending on several factors.
+Will they become responsible early on, learning to keep their card secure, track purchases, and understand the value of money?
+Or will they become accustomed to logo-card spending, detached from the consequences of parting with cash?

 Rewards

 What are the advantages of early use of credit cards?
-Credit companies say it’s the head-start on creating a positive credit profile so they can make major purchases on good terms such as a car or a house.
-They also tout the cash-back and other rewards but these may be too much in favor or the companies’ vested interests in encouraging greater spending, the child urged to spend with thoughts of the perks rather than the smarts of the purchase or abstaining.
-So to set a teen up with incentives to spend other than the basics of good decision making with his or her money sounds like a mistake.
+Credit card companies claim that early use helps establish a positive credit profile, allowing them to make major purchases—such as a car or a house—on good terms.
+They also promote cash-back and other rewards.
+However, these rewards may primarily serve the companies’ vested interests in encouraging increased spending, with the child focused on perks rather than making smart purchase decisions or practicing restraint.
+So, setting up a teen with incentives to spend—other than teaching them responsible money management—sounds like a mistake.

-The proof that we spend stupidly – on things we don’t need and can’t afford – is literally everywhere.
+The evidence of reckless spending—on unnecessary and unaffordable things—is literally everywhere.
 Getting them started young might be the mistake.
-After all, we have juvenile courts for a reason: A person’s full development of the pre-frontal lobes does not occur until roughly the age of twenty-five:
+After all, we have juvenile courts for a reason: A person’s prefrontal lobes don’t fully develop until around the age of twenty-five.

 Brains

-“The prefrontal cortex, the part of the frontal lobes lying just behind the forehead, is often referred to as the “CEO of the brain.”
-This brain region is responsible for cognitive analysis and abstract thought, and the moderation of “correct” behavior in social situations.
+“The prefrontal cortex, the part of the frontal lobes lying just behind the forehead, is often referred to as the ‘CEO of the brain.’
+This brain region is responsible for cognitive analysis, abstract thought, and moderating ‘correct’ behavior in social situations.
 The prefrontal cortex takes in information from all of the senses and orchestrates thoughts and actions to achieve specific goals.”
 (1)

-That might not mean we shouldn’t start teaching children to use money and even to use credit, but it most likely means we shouldn’t set them free with it without oversight until they have a proven competence, just as with a car, for example.
+This doesn’t necessarily mean we shouldn’t start teaching children how to use money—and even how to use credit—but it most likely means we shouldn’t let them handle it without oversight until they’ve demonstrated competence, much like we would with a car.

-The consequences of an early backfire to the credit plan would work exactly the opposite, too.
-They might impair their ability to buy a car or house for years – and then who do you think they might come to for assistance in the purchases?
+The consequences of an early credit mistake could have long-lasting effects.
+They might damage their ability to buy a car or house for years—and who do you think they’ll come to for assistance when that happens?

-- Include oversight until they prove competence (for both of your sakes!)
+- Provide oversight until they prove competence (for both of your sakes!)

-- Make them aware of and maybe even let them experience usurious late and annual fees
+- Make them aware of—and perhaps even let them experience—usurious late fees and annual fees

 - Explain interest rates with examples of how they can affect payments (and quality of life!)

-- Combine the experience with discovering checking and savings if they haven’t already
+- Combine the experience with lessons on checking and savings if they haven’t already explored these

-- Balance the responsible spending education with a habit of also saving, perhaps with 10% of all income saved
+- Balance responsible spending education with habits of saving, perhaps by encouraging them to save 10% of all income

-- Consider their sources of income and how this might affect their inclination to spend: Do they work?
-DO they earn moolah or is it just given to them?
+- Consider their sources of income: Do they work, or is the money just given to them?

-Like anything that takes some smarts to be handled safely, credit education can be successful at an early age if done as above.
-Don’t just train them to spend a certain way – involve income and savings as just or more important.
+Like any skill that requires some smarts to handle safely, credit education can be successful at an early age if approached as described above.
+Don’t just train them to spend a certain way—incorporate income and savings as equally important lessons.

-- If you do decide to get them going with credit as a teen, as we covered a joint account that you have connection and access to is recommended, first of all.
-Your involvement and ability to make a quick payment could save them from negative marks if they neglect it one month (or longer!)
-Better to take the card away than start them off with bad credit, or to risk your own.
+- If you decide to help them start with credit as a teen, as we discussed, it’s recommended that you open a joint account that you have access to.
+Your involvement and ability to make a quick payment could save them from negative marks if they neglect their payments for a month (or longer!).
+It’s better to take the card away than to let them start off with bad credit—or risk your own.

-- Make them understand that credit is a sensitive area of one’s life, has benefits, can be dangerous, and is a privilege – not a right or even a necessity.
-In fact, popular television and radio financial advisor Dave Ramsey recommends people coming out of a bankruptcy not re-establish or seek new credit, as that’s what got them into the mess in the first place!
+- Help them understand that credit is a sensitive area of life: It has benefits, but can also be dangerous, and is ultimately a privilege—not a right or necessity.
+In fact, financial advisor Dave Ramsey recommends that people coming out of bankruptcy avoid re-establishing credit, as that’s what got them into trouble in the first place!

-- You might graduate them from a co-owned card to a secured card, for the psychology of it, knowing they have something at stake.
+- You might consider graduating them from a co-owned card to a secured card for the psychology of it—knowing they have something at stake.

-- Encourage them to not only pay their balance every month, but to enter each purchase as a debit in their checking account ledger.
-By doing this, they will spend more wisely and have all the money they need to pay off the card each month – at least that’s the hope.
+- Encourage them to not only pay their balance every month, but also to enter each purchase as a debit in their checking account ledger.
+By doing so, they will spend more wisely and ensure they have enough money to pay off the card each month—at least that’s the hope.

-- Make very sure they understand using a true credit card is literally borrowing money and it must be paid back on the agreed-upon terms, usually with interest, so purchases actually cost more.
+- Ensure they understand that using a true credit card means borrowing money, and it must be paid back under the agreed-upon terms, usually with interest—meaning purchases actually cost more in the long run.

-- Adding a teen to your own card(s) will no longer help them establish credit as much as it used to with recent changes in the rules by Fair Isaac, and explain to them that Fair Isaac is one of the world’s largest credit score companies, and explain credit scores while you’re at it!
+- Adding a teen to your own card(s) no longer helps them establish credit as it once did due to recent changes in Fair Isaac’s rules.
+Be sure to explain what Fair Isaac is and how credit scores work!

-- The internet makes searching for prepaid, secured, and student cards almost overwhelming.
-It’s a great place to scour a myriad of offers with your teen just for the educational benefit.
-It’s also an opportunity to explain some of the dangers of online scams, credit card fraud and identity theft!
-But you may find an offering you and your teen both like.
-Consider also walking into your local bank with your son or daughter for a card.
-This can be a great experience as well – especially after seeing what is available online with them.
-They could very possibly end up knowing more about credit than many adults.
+- The internet makes searching for prepaid, secured, and student cards overwhelming.
+It’s a great place to scour various offers with your teen for the educational experience.
+This is also an opportunity to teach them about online scams, credit card fraud, and identity theft.
+You may find an offering you and your teen both like.
+Consider walking into your local bank with them for a card.
+It’s a valuable experience, especially after seeing what’s available online.
+They may end up knowing more about credit than many adults!

 Summary

-Give them too little and – hey they’re teens! – they will resent you for it.
-Give them too much information and they might not want the cards at all!
-In fact that might not be a bad idea…
+Give them too little, and—well, they’re teens!—they may resent you for it.
+Give them too much information, and they might not want the cards at all!
+In fact, that might not be such a bad thing.

-In all seriousness this is another exciting opportunity to prepare your teen for the world they will have to make an independent life in.
-In fact, given the crises all around us, special attention to basic financial skills and literacy which includes credit at an early age is probably not a good, but actually a great idea.
+In all seriousness, this is another exciting opportunity to prepare your teen for the world they’ll soon have to navigate independently.
+Given the financial crises all around us, paying special attention to basic financial skills—including credit—at an early age isn’t just a good idea; it’s a great idea.